Xelus22/LoLSocWebpage/_posts/newsletters/2019-04-01-unsw-lolsoc-2019-newsletter-trimester-1-edition-2.md

 In the Publications Subcommittee, we value HARD WORK and BIG EFFORT.
 As a result, in this edition of the newsletter, we decided to ALL make HIGH QUALITY AND EXTREMELY SERIOUS articles.

 Now don't get me wrong - I haven't read these articles.
 Why would I stump the
 C R E A T I V E P R O C E S S of these amazing subcoms.
-However, I'm sure these artivles of VERY SERIOUS and of HIGH QUALITY.
+However, I'm sure these articles are VERY SERIOUS and of HIGH QUALITY.

 Be sure to check them out below:
 \- [https://unswlolsoc.com/2019-03-31-new-legendary-skins-soundcloud-9-minus-5/](https://unswlolsoc.com/2019-03-31-new-legendary-skins-soundcloud-9-minus-5/ "https://unswlolsoc.com/2019-03-31-new-legendary-skins-soundcloud-9-minus-5/")